thirstler/slor/README.md

 What does it do?
 ----------------

-Slor can be used to benchmark the performance capabilities of S3 storage systems.
+Slor can be used to generate load and measure the performance capabilities of S3 storage systems.
 It will measure throughput, bandwidth and processing times of several basic S3 operations (read, write, head, delete, overwrite, reread and tagging) in discrete and mixed workload configurations.

 How does it do?
 ---------------
-It operates on the same controller/driver arrangement used by other load-generation systems:
+It operates in a distributed mode similar controller/driver arrangement used by other load-generation systems (cosbench, warp, etc):

     Controller ___ Driver1
                 \_ Driver2